Science and research

 All plans for managing the Great Barrier Reef are based on the best available scientific evidence, in particular the 2017 Scientific Consensus Statement.

-It is the synthesis of scientific research that underpins actions for protecting the Reef, not one single piece of research, researcher or organisation.
+It is this synthesis of scientific research that underpins actions for protecting the Reef, not one single piece of research, researcher or organisation.

 In addition, every five years, the Great Barrier Reef Marine Park Authority prepares an Outlook Report that provides an independent assessment of the health, condition, use, management arrangements and long-term outlook for the Reef.